cartesi/rollups-node/docs/config.md

 ## `CARTESI_LOG_LEVEL`

-One of "debug", "info", "warning", "error".
+One of "debug", "info", "warn", "error".

 * **Type:** `LogLevel`
 * **Default:** `"info"`

-## `CARTESI_LOG_TIMESTAMP`
+## `CARTESI_LOG_PRETTY`

-If set to true, the node will print the timestamp when logging.
+If set to true, the node will add colors to its log output.

 * **Type:** `bool`
 * **Default:** `"false"`